top of page

 Two pages of the scary story editing activity are laid out on a desk.
 On top of the pages, there is a Halloween pencil, eyeball eraser, and plastic spider.

-Descriptive Writing: Scary Story Edition
+Descriptive Writing: Scary Story Revision Lesson

 Scary Story Units